Play to your strengths: How building a targeted offer can spur growth

 Personalized attention holds a powerful appeal.
 Take your niche’s characteristics to heart as you craft marketing campaigns.
 A willingness to understand and address this group’s specific interests can create powerful trust that feeds long-term relationships.

 Pinpoint unmet needs—and fill them.
 Where might your target investors feel underserved?
 Addressing these areas can help your firm make a memorable impression on potential clients.
-Bridgewater’s purposeful planning helped the Her Wealth team develop a marketing approach that speaks to female investors.
+Colony Group’s purposeful planning helped the Her Wealth team develop a marketing approach that speaks to female investors.
 “We saw a need among women to get financial management information from a place that feels a little more familiar to them,” Poff says.

 As you get to know your target audience, you can identify specific areas of service where they may not currently have support.
 Filling those gaps can help your firm stand out among the crowd.